btemplep/authzee/docs/sdks.md

         - Request Specification Error
         - Evaluation Specification Error
     - Authzee SDK Exception
         - SDKs are free to implement any other exceptions as needed.
-Try to denote that they are SDK exceptions if it makes sense.
+Try to denote that they are SDK exceptions where possible.

 ## Standard Types